Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning

 \subsection{Weisfeiler-Lehman Tests and WLGNN for Structural Representation Learning}

-Weisfeiler-Lehman tests (WL-test) are a family of algorithms used in graph isomorphism problems~\cite{weisfeiler1968reduction}.
-1-WL test, the simplest one among this family, starts with coloring nodes with their degrees, iteratively aggregates the colors of nodes and their neighborhoods, and hashes the aggregated colors into unique new colors.
+Weisfeiler-Lehman test (WL-test) is a family of very successful algorithmic heuristics used in graph isomorphism problems~\cite{weisfeiler1968reduction}.
+1-WL test, the simplest one among this family, starts with coloring nodes with their degrees, then it iteratively aggregates the colors of nodes and their neighborhoods, and hashes the aggregated colors into unique new colors.
 The coloring procedure finally converges to some static node-color configuration.
-Here a node-color configuration is a multiset that records the types and the number of each type of colors.
+Here a node-color configuration is a multiset that records the types of colors and their numbers.
 Different node-color configurations indicate two graphs are non-isomorphic while the reverse statement is not always true.